zkamvar/isc-proposal/isc-proposal.md

 Because this is a similar model used by Quarto, we propose to replace the underlying engines from {knitr} + Pandoc to Quarto in our modular foundation without affecting the superstructure.

-Our goal is to eliminate the barriers to contribution of lesson materials by increasing the number of lanugages available.
+Our goal is to eliminate the barriers to contribution of lesson materials by increasing the number of langugages available.
 Moreover, quarto will enable development of lessons demonstrating Python to R, Julia to R, or any other multi-lingual workflow.
 These multi-lingual lessons can demonstrate R's strengths in the context of another language and help promote R to people who would not have previously encountered R.